 Words by Beth Hodge

-It’s that time of year, and even thought we’re already into the Cyclocross season it’s never too late to pick up a bike and try or just improve on those essential skills.
-In a series of videos we’ll be taking you through some of the core skills step by step with Huw Williams, Cyclocross coach at Cadence Performance.
+It’s that time of year, and even though we’re already into the Cyclocross season it’s never too late to pick up a bike and try or just improve on those essential skills.
+In a series of videos, we’ll be taking you through some of the core skills step-by-step with Huw Williams, a Cyclocross coach at Cadence Performance.

 This week it’s all about the dismount, crucial for dealing with obstacles on the course such as jumping over planks and running up steep banks.
 The better the dismount the less time you’ll lose on the course.

 There are two dismount options – the step-back and the step-through.
 Ideally, you’ll learn to master both and apply them in different situations – but it’s best to start with the ‘step-back’ if you’re still growing your confidence.